PRO-2684/gadgets/draggy/README.md

 ## 🪄 Features

-- Drag a link to open in a new tab
+- Drag a link or image to open in a new tab
 - Drag a piece of text to search in a new tab
 - Customizable search engine and maximum search term length
 - Customizable minimum drag distance